zjnyly/RheoServe-Paper/rheoserve.md

 When switching to the decode stage, we map queued transactions into consecutive **slots**.
 Leveraging `torch.view`, we perform elastic batched decoding without incurring full-size recomputation.
 Only a small portion of recent KV pages is loaded into GPU memory, and the **budget controller** ensures that each running transaction reserves sufficient GPU KV space as its sequence grows, based on its expected generation length.
 When a transaction completes, its slot is released (配图) and will trigger a reserved page reallocation for remaining running transactions.

-## Quick K Cache & KV Cache Management
+## Fast K Cache & KV Cache Management
-The quick K Cache is responsible for fast identifying the important kv entries.
+The Fast K Cache is responsible for fast identifying the important kv entries.
 For arriving query (Q), we fist perform light weighted attention computation with

 We adopt the algorithm from SeeAttention [].
 For each arriving kv entries, we accumulate it into a block.
 As long as a new block is generated,